Jeffery Simmons: Professional career

-Simmons was drafted by the Tennessee Titans with the 19th pick in the 2019 NFL Draft.

-2019 season: Rookie year
+2019 season

-On May 22, 2019, Simmons signed a four-year $12.66 million rookie contract with a team option for a fifth year with a $7.23 million signing bonus.
+Simmons was drafted by the Tennessee Titans in the first round with the 19th pick in the 2019 NFL Draft.
+On May 22, 2019, Simmons signed a four-year, $12.66 million rookie contract with a team option for a fifth year with a $7.23 million signing bonus.
 He was placed on the reserve/non-football injury list to start the 2019 season while recovering from his torn ACL.

 On October 19, 2019, the Titans activated Simmons from the non-football injury list.
 He made his NFL debut the next day against the Los Angeles Chargers.
 In the game, Simmons recorded 4 tackles and sacked Philip Rivers once in the 23–20 win.
 The Titans finished with a 9–7 record, qualifying for the playoffs, with Simmons starting all seven games from weeks 8 to 15, recording 32 tackles, two sacks, and one pass deflection.

 In the playoffs, the Titans won upsets over the New England Patriots and the Baltimore Ravens before losing the AFC Championship game against eventual Super Bowl champions, Kansas City Chiefs, with Simmons playing in all three games.
 In the Divisional Round against the Ravens, Simmons recovered a fumble forced by teammate Jurrell Casey on Lamar Jackson during the 28–12 road victory.

 2020 season

 During Week 3 against the Minnesota Vikings, Simmons recorded his first sack of the season during the 31–30 road victory.
 Simmons was placed on the reserve/COVID-19 list by the team on October 3.
 He was activated on October 15.
 In Week 9 against the Chicago Bears, Simmons forced a fumble on running back David Montgomery that was recovered and returned by teammate Desmond King for a 63 yard touchdown during the 24–17 win.
 Simmons was named the AFC Defensive Player of the Week for his performance in Week 9.
+In the 2020 season, he appeared in and started 15 games.
+He finished with three sacks, 49 total tackles (24 solo), five passes defended, one forced fumble, and three fumble recoveries.
+He was ranked 78th by his fellow players on the NFL Top 100 Players of 2021.

+2021 season

+In the 2021 season, Simmons started in all 17 games.
+He had 8.5 sacks, 54 total tackles (42 solo), and six passes defended.
+Simmons was named as a Pro Bowler for the 2021 season.
+He was ranked 54th by his fellow players on the NFL Top 100 Players of 2022.

 2022 season

 The Titans picked up the fifth-year option on Simmons' contract on April 27, 2022.
+In the 2022 season, he appeared in and started 15 games.
+He finished with 7.5 sacks, 54 total tackles (25 solo), seven passes defended, and one forced fumble.
+He was named as a Pro Bowler for the 2022 season.
+He was ranked 58th by his fellow players on the NFL Top 100 Players of 2023.